RocketChat/docs-old/guides/administrator-guides/integrations/README.md

+# Integrations

+Rocket.Chat supports WebHooks to integrate tools and services you like into the platform.
+WebHooks are simple event-notifications via HTTP POST.
+This way any application implementing a WebHook is able to POST a message to a Rocket.Chat instance.

+Available integrations:

+* Incoming WebHook → send messages from a service into Rocket.Chat
+* Outgoing WebHook → Let Rocket.Chat react to a trigger and optionally send a request to a service and process the response

+WebHooks are handled by *ES2015 / ECMAScript 6* scripts.
+A WebHook is designed to post a message only.
+The »message« is part of a JSON structure, which has the same format as described in the API documentation on how to [“Post a chat message”](/6.%20Developer%20Guides/REST%20API/Chat/postMessage.md).
+It is not possible to trigger any other event with a WebHook (eg. “Create a new channel”).
+Use the [REST API](/6.%20Developer%20Guides/REST%20API/) for such use cases.

-# Incoming WebHook Scripting
+## Incoming WebHook Scripting

-With _Scripts_ you can point any WebHook to Rocket.Chat and process the request to print customized messages, define the username and avatar of the _user_ of the message and change the channel where the message will be posted or you can cancel the request to prevent undesired messages.
+Incoming WebHook are triggered from external services.
+You can point any WebHook to Rocket.Chat and let a *Script* process the request to print a customized messages or cancel the request to prevent undesired messages.

-## How to create a new Incoming WebHook
+### How to create a new Incoming WebHook

 * Go to your admin page
 * Go to Integrations